Flight cancellations start to soar as airports comply with cuts over shutdown

 Flight cancellations start to soar as airports comply with cuts over government shutdown

-By Thursday afternoon there had already been a total of 473 cancellations domestically, and 130 in and out of the U.S.
+By Thursday afternoon there had already been over 150 cancellations within and in and out of the U.S.

 Major airports across the U.S. canceled hundreds of flights Thursday in preparation for massive cuts to air traffic made by the Federal Aviation Administration amid the ongoing and historic government shutdown.

-By Thursday afternoon there had already been over 500 cancellations domestically, and 150 in and out of the U.S., according to flight-tracking site FlightAware.com.
+By Thursday afternoon there had already been over 150 cancellations within and in and out of the U.S., according to flight-tracking site FlightAware.com.
 Over 600 flights had already been canceled Friday, the day that the cuts are due to begin.

 It comes after Transport Secretary Sean Duffy and the FAA announced that 40 of the country’s busiest airports across two dozen states, including New York, Los Angeles and Chicago, would be phasing in a 10 percent reduction in their flight schedules.